- 1 IRS Tax Treatment of Foreign Dividends for U.S. Persons

 Can I use the Foreign Earned Income Exclusion?

-Generally, you are not be able to use the earned income exclusion because dividend income is passive income, and the earned income exclusion which qualifies for the exclusion is earned from Employment, Personal Services, etc.
+Generally, you are not able to use the earned income exclusion because dividend income is passive income, and the earned income exclusion which qualifies for the exclusion is earned from Employment, Personal Services, etc.

-I never Received a 1099 or Equivalent?
+I Never Received a 1099 or Equivalent?

-If the foreign country’s Institution did not provide you any paperwork regarding the dividend income that was earned, you are still required to include the information on your tax return.
+If the foreign country’s Institution did not provide you with any paperwork regarding the dividend income that was earned, you are still required to include the information on your tax return.
 You may consider contacting the bank or other investment fund/foreign financial institution to obtain a summary of the earnings.

 The mere fact that you did not receive a 1099 or equivalent will not exempt you from including it the information on your US taxes.